dokzai/Fall-2022-Shopify-Developer-Intern-Challenge/README.md

 ## 🎨 Design Decisions
 ![figure drawio](https://user-images.githubusercontent.com/38355190/166076927-db035727-3dec-4fdd-8255-31f16e56a1a1.png)

-_Very quick diagram attempt at showing what the general idea/schema_
+_Very quick diagram attempt at showing what the general idea/schema is_

 Since I attempted the second feature "Ability to create warehouses/locations and assign inventory to specific locations", I made it so that the inventory once created gets automatically assigned and 'stored' into a warehouse with information on it's origin location.
 It's 'current location' (which warehouse it is in) can be 'edited' via a PUT to change the ID of what warehouse it is in.